John-Abbott-College/1T4-Notes/wk2/operating_systems.md

 ## Lab: File Compression

-In Moodle, you will find  **Lab: File Compression** under Week 2. **This assignment is worth 0.5% of your lab exercises grade**.
+In LEA, you will find  **Lab: File Compression** under the list of assignments.
+The instructions below are similar to the instructions given on LEA.
+If there are any contradictions between the instructions, defer to those which came from LEA.

-Follow these steps:

 1. Download the file: ***File Compression***